antra-tess/llmframe/ontology.md

 - Spaces implement timeline management through the **Loom** system
 	- Events in a space are organized in a Loom DAG (Directed Acyclic Graph)
+	- The Inner Space DAG represents the agent's subjective timeline and personal experience
+	- Remote space histories are maintained separately from the agent's subjective timeline
+		- When an agent connects to a remote space, this connection is recorded as a single "join event" in the Inner Space DAG
+		- The join event contains a reference to the remote space but not its actual history
+		- During context building, these join events serve as pointers that enable on-demand reconstruction of history bundles
+		- This approach maintains memory efficiency while preserving the ability to access complete historical context when needed
+	- Looming of timelines in which our agent entangled (by consuming or producing related events) requires consent and support from the Shell and likely from the agent.
 	- Merge operations between timelines are configurable and involve rewriting of the merged node
 		- Possible merge strategies include 'interleave', 'append', and 'edit'
 	- The system supports a **Primary** (consensus) timeline, which may not always be present but can be designated